exaexa/codecrypt/README.md

-	 -f, --fingerprint  format full key IDs nicely for human eyes -N, --name         specify a new name for renaming or importing -n, --no-action    on import, only show what would be imported -w, --with-lock    specify the symmetric key for (un)locking the secrets, -w @SPEC           ask for password and expand it to a symmetric key of type SPEC for (un)locking the secret
+	 -f, --fingerprint  format full key IDs nicely for human eyes -N, --name         specify a new name for renaming or importing -n, --no-action    on import, only show what would be imported -w, --with-lock    specify the symmetric key for (un)locking the secrets -w @SPEC           ask for password and expand it to a symmetric key of type SPEC for (un)locking the secret